airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

       "api_key": {
         "title": "API Key",
         "type": "string",
-        "description": "The IEX Cloud API key to use to hit the API.", "airbyte_secret": true
+        "description": "The Polygon.io Stocks API key to use to hit the API.", "airbyte_secret": true
       }
     }